rowland007/Contributing/docs/contribute/commit.md

 See also: #456, #789
 ```

+!!! info
     To read more about the 7 rules, visit [Chris Beams How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit) article.

 ## Git Commit Message Template